Nonelela4980/JavaFx-Music-Player/README.md

-# This is a basic JavaFx Music player application
+This is a javaFx music player
-#Music is loaded from files locally from the project
+The songs are loaded from resources foulder
+I'm looking to improve it to read music files from local storage